Real2Sim

 The first is explicit parameter identification.
 You collect real-world flight or drive data, estimate the platform parameters from that data, and then update the simulator so those parameters are reflected in the model.

-The second is robustness through domain randomization.
-Instead of trying to identify one best parameter set, you train policies across a range of plausible parameters and rely on the real platform falling inside that distribution.
+The second path is robustness through domain randomization.
+Instead of trying to identify one best parameter set, policies are trained across a range of plausible parameters and the real platform is expected to fall inside that distribution.
+For how this is represented inside LAV2's simulation stack, see Domain Randomization.

 The first path improves fidelity directly.
 The second path improves tolerance to model mismatch.
 In practice, they are often combined rather than treated as exclusive choices.